|

 WHEN YOU OWN AND RENT OUT PROPERTY IN MEXICO

-over 20 years experience helping Americans living and working in Mexico
+Kauffman Nelson LLP CPAs over 35 years experience helping Americans living and working in Mexico

 When you are renting out your real property in Mexico, as a